 The shop is listed still in telephone directories 1926-1934 as J. Douglas & Son Cigar Importers, 7 Victoria Parade

 George Reginald Douglas has his own shop under the name Reginald Douglas at 1914 in 5a The Strand.
-He seems to have been still living in Torquay until 1948 at least.
+George died in 1936 in Brimingham.